 Narrow cracks can be filled with a masonry concrete crack filler that comes in a cartridge designed for use in a caulking gun.
 Alternatively, you can create a concrete patch with a vinyl concrete patch compound applied and smoothed with a spatula.
 Concrete surfaces cannot be repaired with concrete.
 Use a concrete repair mix instead; these are available at home centers and online.

 Options include epoxy compounds, latex patch material, and mortar mixes.
 The latter option works best for filling large cracks (or chipped edges), while the other products are suitable for concrete cracks -inch wide or narrower.
 If your driveway, patio, or other concrete surface has cracks, they can often be repaired.
-In some cases, repairing cracks in concrete may be a simple DIY project, in others it may require a professional concrete contractor to correct the damage, and in the most extreme cases, the concrete may need to be removed and replaced.
+In some cases, repairing cracks in concrete may be a simple DIY project, in others it may require a professional concrete contractor like Concrete Toowoomba Specialist to correct the damage, and in the most extreme cases, the concrete may need to be removed and replaced.

 Repairing cracks in concrete makes your driveway look better while protecting it from the elements, such as rain, snow, dirt, etc. If a crack measures less than a quarter of an inch, it's an ideal candidate for simple repaving.
 So grab a screwdriver and scrape off any residue you see.
 Then use a wire brush to clean the area.